 This feature is most commonly used for DNS-based split tunneling.
 At this time, DNS-based split tunneling with F5 is incompatible with the Umbrella roaming client and the configuration noted here is required to not launch the F5 DNS Proxy.

-Today, a permanent solution may exist in the form of the AnyConnect roaming security module (requires additional license).
+Today, a permanent solution may exist in the form of the AnyConnect roaming security module (Included in your Umbrella DNS license).
 In the long term, we aim to add support for these additional DNS modes; however, due to the use of a F5 DNS proxy - support may remain limited.

 In some cases, this manifests with a F5 DNS proxy where DNS flows to F5 despite the roaming client showing protected and encrypted.
 Test pages to welcome.umbrella.com will fail (unless on-network uses Umbrella) and the roaming client would not be used for DNS due to interception.
 The roaming client is fully functional and would report a protected state, but not receive DNS from the system.